pypa/twine/docs/contributing.rst

   tox -e docs

-The HTML of the docs will be visible in :file:`twine/docs/_build/`.
+The HTML of the docs will be written to :file:`docs/_build/html`.

 Code style
 ^^^^^^^^^^